sarankup/jquery.align/README.md

 How it works
 ------------

-As HTML5 offers user defined attributes for elements in prefix with <pre>data-foo<pre>, I use data-grid in my example.
-Of course, you can use any attributes like <pre>data-*.</pre> For those to be aligned horizontally, insert <pre>&lt;span data-grid='a'&gt;</pre>.
+As HTML5 offers user defined attributes for elements in prefix with <font face="courier">data-foo</font>, I use <font face="courier">data-grid</font> in my example.
+Of course, you can use any attributes like <font face="courier">data-*.</font> For those to be aligned horizontally, insert <font face="courier">&lt;span data-grid='a'&gt;</font>.
 In result, wherever data-grid='a' used will align horizontally.
 Please make sure that the attribut value vary for each horizontal alignments.
 Please refer the index.html document.

 Dependancy